Gomphrena Growth and Care Guide

 Cut Flower Gardens

 Looking to grow Gomphrena in your garden?
 At Garden Delivery, we offer vibrant varieties of this sun-loving annual, known for its globe-shaped flowers and exceptional durability.
 Gomphrena thrives in heat and drought, making it a go-to choice for low-maintenance beds, borders, and containers.
-Its clover-like blooms come in bold shades of purple, pink, red, and white—and they hold their color beautifully in dried arrangements.
-This plant is a magnet for pollinators like butterflies and bees and continues blooming from spring until frost.
+Its clover-like blooms come in bold shades of purple, pink, red, and white.
 Add Gomphrena to your garden for nonstop color, structure, and season-long cheer with minimal care.